Keyboard shortcuts

 pub fn f() {}

-By using mod second, in the first source file, microcad searches for either a file called second.µcad or second/mod.µcad and loads it into a module.
+By writing mod second; in the first source file, microcad searches for either a file called second.µcad or second/mod.µcad and loads its public symbols into a module.

 Use Statements

-The following example which uses two parts of geo3d shows the problem:
+The following example which uses two parts of std::geo3d shows the problem with long names:

 test